MP 73: History

 After equipping Line 4 with rolling stock (MP 59), the RATP considered the conversion of iron lines to tires to be too long and costly to be completed within a timeframe compatible with the replacement of the oldest rolling stock.
-The RATP then developed modern iron-based equipment, the MF 67, in order to quickly replace the old Sprague-Thomson trainsets.
-However, Line 6 of the metro having an aerial route over almost half of its length, it is again equipment on tires that is chosen, in order to limit noise and vibrations with regard to local residents.
+The RATP then developed modern iron-based units, the MF 67, in order to replace the life-expired Sprague-Thomson trainsets which were in urgent need of replacement.
+Line 6 was the exception to this, being converted to rubber tyre operation in 1974, some time after the main conversion project was canceled.
+This was due to a few reasons, mainly due to the bulk of the line being above ground and having unusually tight bends and therefore being especially loud and causing vibrations on steel-wheeled trains.

-This new equipment, named MP 73, has a different appearance from the other series of equipment on tires, with angular faces similar to the MF 67.
-The MP 73 was first released with a livery consisting of strong blue at the bottom of the body, and light gray at the top in order to better withstand pressure washing as well as the constraints of a largely outdoor operation.
-The interior was uniformly very light grey.
-However, they were since repainted with blue, green and yellow interiors and the standard RATP paint on the outside.
+This new units, called MP 73, were visually identical to the earlier MF 67 but with the rubber tyres used on the MP 51, MP 55 and MP 59.
+Upon entering service, the units had a livery consisting of a bright blue body with a white stripe across the top half of the body, nicknamed "Roi Bleu" (Blue King).
+The interior was overall very light grey, however was later refurbished with blue, green and yellow interiors alongside the standard RATP livery on the outside.

 The MP73 trains have five cars, two of which are motor cars with driver's cabins, one motor car without a cabin, and two standard passenger cars.
 The bogies are equipped with "ZZ" ribbed tires to improve grip on outdoor sections of the track in rainy weather.

-The fifty MP 73 trainsets built in 1974 were put into service between July 1 and July 31, 1974.
+The fifty MP 73 trainsets built in 1974 were put into service between 1 and 31 July 1974.
 They are particularly appreciated by local residents for their much lower noise levels than the old iron wheel trains they replace: According to the measurements taken on the viaducts during commissioning, at equal speed and at the height of the first floor of the buildings, the MP 73 reaches 67.5 dB(A) against 80 dB(A) for the Sprague-Thomson trains.
 Inside the trains, the noise measured also drops sharply, from 82 to 64 dB(A).

 Until 1975, the MP 73s ran alongside the few remaining Sprague-Thomson trains on Line 6.
 Some MP 73 trains were transferred to reinforce line 4 (until 1979) and line 11 (until 1999).